lzy-star/learngit/readme.txt

  Look here.
  Come and see me.
-Oh my?
+ Oh my£¡